kennethjohnbalgos/wiser_timezone/README.md

 	<%= current_timezone_slim %>
 	// Output: (GMT+8) Beijing

+You can get the current timezone location using the `current_timezone_location` method:

+	My timezone is:
+	<%= current_timezone_location %>
+	// Output: Beijing

 You can get the current timezone offset in basic format using the `current_timezone_offset` method:

 	My timezone is: